gladex/DMAP/README.md

 #### D9_GO_HypoDMR:
 Gene Ontology annotation results for the TSGs identified from hypo-DMRs.

 All the curated reference sources and read-to-use pan-cancer analysis results are deposited at this GitHub portal.
 We continuously update and revise the contents of this package and related results.
-Suggestions or advices to pan-cancer analysis repository, PanCanMAP, are very welcome to me at bh.tang@outlook.com.
+Suggestions or advices to pan-cancer analysis repository, PanCanMAP, are welcome to contact bh.tang@outlook.com.

 Any citation or usage of the package, please kindly cite: